ashleydavis/datakit/docs/cli.md

 ```
 # map

 Creates an output dataset by calling the transformer function on every record of the input dataset.
+Works just like &#x60;array.map&#x60; in JavaScript.

 ## Syntax